jensen-lloyd/X/README.md

 - [ ]  sync between devices
 - [ ]  calendar
 - [ ]  notes
+- [ ]  1st party messaging service

-    Support for other messaging services
+    Support for other messaging services, such as:
     - [ ]  discord
     - [ ]  RCS
     - [ ]  FB messenger